-Temperature, humidity and light could be entirely adjustable beyond average parameters in environments where it was once impossible.
-With some systems, you can make adjustments based on the number of people in a room or the type of work they are doing.
+With sophisticated HVAC systems, temperature, humidity and light can now be entirely adjustable beyond average parameters where it was once impossible.
+With some systems, you can make adjustments based on the number of people in a room or the type of work they're doing.

 With these low-cost, smart technologies, the barriers older BMS faced that prevented scaling are becoming less of an issue.
-It is already possible to build relatively small smart buildings cost-effectively.
-With solutions like LAIIER Cloud, building systems can communicate with operators inside the building and with other facilities within the same network.
+It's already possible to build relatively small smart buildings cost-effectively.
+With solutions like LAIIER Cloud, building systems can communicate with facilities managers inside the building, and with remote facilities.

 Collecting and analyzing data from multiple buildings can provide a body of data to predict failures and problems across your entire portfolio.
 This could help proactively keep all of your buildings well-maintained.

 There is hope for older Building Management Systems through cloud-based IoT technology.

 In their current form, many BMS will continue to become rapidly obsolete and drain a facilities manager's resources.
 However, the latest IoT sensors and networks offer an opportunity to avert this situation and restore older systems to their original purpose: improved efficiency.